 - Scores are on file on all parts of an assessment test or students are exempt. - 2.
-There are no holds on record (admissions, library, parking, etc.). - The student is a returning VC student or a transfer student who has completed the application process and is eligible to register. - The student is not on academic suspension. - 5.
+There are no holds on record (admissions, library, parking, etc.). - The student is a returning VC student or a transfer student who has completed the application process and is eligible to register. - 4.
 Student does not need to register in a developmental education course.